Nashville explosion: Police, FBI hunt for bomber, more than $300G raised to find suspect

 "If you can hear this message, evacuate now," the warning said.

 Officers first responded to the area after receiving a report of shots fired, Drake said.
-They called in the bomb squad after seeing the suspicious vehicle, the RV, broadcasting the message, he said.
-Drake said that officers found the RV with a recording saying that it would explode in 15 minutes.
+They called in the bomb squad after seeing the suspicious vehicle, the RV, broadcasting the message, which some witnesses believe included the gunshot sounds.

+Drake said officers found the RV as the message said the bomb inside would explode in 15 minutes.

-"Basically, [it] was saying that it was going to detonate within a certain time frame," Drake told reporters.
+"Basically, [it] was saying that it was going to detonate within a certain time frame," Drake said.
 "The officers immediately began knocking on doors and evacuating residents here not knowing if the bomb was going to detonate immediately or if it was going to go off in the time that it stated."

-As of late Friday evening, police did not know if anyone had been inside the vehicle at the time of the explosion.
+As of late Friday, police did not know if anyone had been inside the vehicle at the time of the explosion.

 CLICK HERE TO GET THE FOX NEWS APP

-Three people suffered injuries related to the blast and were in stable condition, Mayor John Cooper said.
-In addition, 41-area businesses and several homes sustained damage.
-Several residents were displaced, fire Chief William Swann said.
+The injured people were in stable condition, Mayor John Cooper said.
+At least 41 area businesses and several homes were damaged.
+Several residents were displaced, Fire Chief William Swann said.

 Fox News' Ronn Blitzer and Louis Casiano contributed to this report.